 Seto looked at Atem.

-Atem thought for a moment.
-This was a new kind of stimulation.
+Atem thought about it a moment.
+This was a new sort of stimulation.

 "Mostly."

-Seto sent the account information to Atem's phone, and that was the end of it.
+Seto sent the account information to Atem's phone, and left it at that.

 Atem was good at the market.

-Perhaps that was inevitable.
-The precision of reading opponents, the ability to make decisions without being swept up by emotion.
-Whether the opponent was a person or a market, the fundamentals didn't change much.
-Read the flow, know when to move and when to wait.
-Don't get greedy.
+Perhaps that was to be expected.
+Precision in reading an opponent, and judgment that was not swept along by emotion.
+Whether the opponent was a person or a market, it did not differ greatly.
+Read the flow, discern when to move and when to wait.
+Don't let greed run ahead.

 His assets grew steadily.

-With the gains he bought more cards, spent money on a game Yugi had recommended, watched videos, and looked at the charts again.
+With the assets he'd grown, he bought cards, put money into games on his phone, watched videos Yugi recommended, and looked at the market again.

-The reasons to leave the mansion had thinned again.
+Reasons to leave the Kaiba mansion had thinned out again.

-Two weeks after running into them at the card shop, a message came from Yugi.
+Two weeks after meeting at the card shop, word came from Yugi.

-The meeting place was the square in front of the station.
+The meeting place was the plaza in front of the station.
 Atem arrived early and sat on a bench, looking at charts on his phone.
-The morning's movements had been on his mind.
+This morning's movement had been on his mind a little.

 "Atem!"

 Yugi came running.
-Joey and Tristan followed behind.
+Joey and Tristan followed behind him.

 "No, I just came early."